 8 – Anything else

-When you buy assets directly – without using wrap or managed accounts or managed funds – you act in your own name and are limited in size to what you can invest in.
-At tax time, you work out what your tax position is.
-There is no tax statement.
+When you buy assets directly – without using wrap or managed accounts or managed funds – you act in your own name.
+Your name is on the title, certificate or statement.
+And there is no tax statement.
+Instead, you (or your accountant) work out your tax position.

-In a wrap account you still make the investment decisions.
-You might have a financial adviser on the side, but they have to follow your instructions and have to give you a statement of advice each time they act on your behalf.
+In a wrap account you make the investment decisions.
+If you engage a financial adviser, they have to follow your instructions and give you a statement of advice each time they act on your behalf.
 This takes time and hence is reflected in higher fees.